tail head cat sleep

 Attributes

-The following bit-masks may be AND-ed with characters returned by winch.
+The following bit masks may be AND-ed with characters returned by winch.

 RETURN VALUE

-Functions with a ``mv'' prefix first perform a cursor movement using wmove, and return an error if the position is outside the window, or if the window pointer is null.
+Functions prefixed with mv first perform cursor movement and fail if the position (y, x) is outside the window boundaries.

 The winch function does not return an error if the window contains characters larger than 8-bits (255).
 Only the low-order 8 bits of the character are used by winch.